Barak Eilam: Career

 Eilam started his career as an engineer at NICE in 1999 and he held multiple senior roles in R&D, product management and sales.
 Later, he became Vice President of the Interaction Analytics Group, an extension of NICE.
 Eilam established and led the company's Analytics business, spearheading NICE's transformation into an enterprise software company.
 Prior to becoming the CEO, Eilam served as the President of NICE Americas, expanding NICE's customer base.

 Eilam was announced as the CEO in 2014.
-Following the announcement, David Kustman as chairman of the board stated, "Barak has proven success in establishing business units and achieving results, and has made a significant contribution to NICE's growth and success.
-During his career he has demonstrated a high ability to lead organizations, including product and sales teams, to introduce new technologies and foster innovation.
-His appointment points to the depth of the managerial avenue at NICE.
-I am confident that he is the right person to motivate NICE to realize the many opportunities in the market and to lead the company to continued growth in the coming years."
+Following the announcement, David Kustman as chairman of the board stated, "Barak has proven success in establishing business units and achieving results, and has made a significant contribution to NICE's growth.
+During his career he has demonstrated a high ability to lead organizations, including product and sales teams, to introduce new technologies and foster innovation."
 When Eilam was announced as the CEO, many Israeli newspapers stated that NICE was one of the largest Israeli companies to be floated on the NASDAQ.

-Eilam underwent a restructuring operation of the company, which led to selling various services and making a number of new acquisitions.
-In 2015, the company sold a number of intelligence related services for $158 million to Elbit Systems. along with physical security division for $100 million.

 This led the company to acquire a number of companies, mainly based in the United States.
 This included the cloud-based customer service provider, inContact, based in Utah.
 The acquisition was the largest in the history of NICE and completely repositioned the company.
 According to Fortuneit allowed the company to focus more on mid-market, but also on large financial companies to integrate their existing product range.
 The acquisition was for a total of $940 million.

 They also acquired analytics firm Nexidia for $135 million during a similar period.
 This was seen by many in the media as Eilam further repositioning the company into the customer interaction analytics market.
 In late 2017, the company also announced the acquisition of workforce analytical software provider, WorkFlex.
 Previous acquisitions such as Causata enabled NICE to have a diversified portfolio of analytical products.
 The ongoing acquisitions and strategic realignment meant the stock price of the company also grew by 27% between 2017 and 2018.